gbmhunter/blog/content/pages/programming/languages/c-sharp/_index.md

-{{< figure src="/images/programming-misc/screenshot-of-nuget-plugin-for-visual-studio.jpg" caption="A screenshot of the NuGet plugin for Visual Studio." caption-position="bottom" width="700px" >}}
+{{< figure src="/images/programming-misc/screenshot-of-nuget-plugin-for-visual-studio.jpg" caption="A screenshot of the NuGet plugin for Visual Studio."  width="700px" >}}